phonologus/ED/README.md

 Where the behaviour of this `ed` differs significantly from that described in the manpage is noted below.

-The `Makefile` provides a simple way to build an `ed` binary.
+The `Makefile` provides a simple way to build and install an `ed` binary.
-`make clean && make` will get you a standalone binary `ed` that can be installed anywhere.
+`make clean && make` will get you a standalone binary `ed` that can be installed anywhere. `make install` will install ED as `ed` and `e`, with corresponding manpages.
+Edit the `Makefile` to change where all this goes.

-The more elaborate `mkfile` can build, install, and archive.
-It can also run off a `pdf` version of the manpage.
-However, it depends on you having a working [plan9port](https://github.com/9fans/plan9port).

 ## Differences